-The closing date is generally late June.
+The closing date is in early July.
 Submissions are made electronically.
-A Grants Assessment Committee teleconference is held shortly after the closing date in order to allocate spokespersons.
-The committee meets face-to-face end-September/early-October to review all applications and decide allocations for recommendation to the Arthritis Australia Board.
+The Grants Assessment Committee teleconference is held shortly after the closing date in order to allocate reviewers.
+The committee meets face-to-face in August to review all applications and decide allocations for recommendation to the Arthritis Australia Board.

-The Arthritis Australia Board reviews/approves the GAC recommendations at their November meeting.
+The Arthritis Australia Board reviews/approves the GAC recommendations.

-Formal offers, in writing, are made to successful candidates and the finalisation of the following year grants in completed by early February.
+Formal offers, in writing, are made to successful candidates and the following year, grants are finalised.